csswizardry/csswizardry.github.com/case-studies-bbc-workshop.md

   more consideration when it comes to better laying things out).

-This session kicked off with the attendees building a simple UI component, before we shared and critiqued volunteers’ results with the group; dissecting and rationalising the rationale behind various techniques people had used to build the component in question.
-This helped show the team that, even though they all work together day-in, day-out, everyone has a subtly different way of building the same, innocuous little pieces of UI.
+This session kicked off with the attendees building a simple UI component, before we shared and critiqued volunteers’ results with the group.
+Dissecting and rationalising the rationale behind various techniques people had used to build the component in question really helped show the team that, even though they all work together day-in, day-out, everyone has a subtly different way of building the same, innocuous little pieces of UI.
 Using this exercise as a base, the rest of the workshop talked about how we could all work in a more